nhenezi/js-tutorial-scrollbar/tutorial.md

 So if we input ```console.log(myScrollbar.getConfig())``` into javascript console, we get a _config object.

 We don't really need names of these elements, what we need is DOM nodes.
-So let's get them!
+So lets get them!
 There is
 ```document.getElementById()``` function which does exactly that.
 You give string as parameter and you get
 DOM node.
 So if we implement this, .js file looks something like this: